 Through this programme, the EU has also supported social cohesion by recruiting and training local mediators, including female mediators in places like Beit Al Faqeeh where teachers have been trained in methods to resolve local conflict through non-violent means.

 The EU has also focused on maintaining the social fabric within communities in Yemen and on building trust between the citizens and their local institutions.
 In rural areas, the EU has helped re-establish hundreds of local community councils and assisted communities in adopting more than 500 self-help and self-reliance initiatives, including on education, benefiting more than 80.000 Yemenis through a range of community infrastructure projects.
 More than 22.000 individuals benefited from community asset rehabilitation through 'cash for work' schemes and 870 micro-businesses were created.

-In 2019, the EU will launch additional resilience support for local communities worth €79 million.
+In 2020, the EU is launching additional resilience support for local communities worth €79 million.
 The new package will build on the success of the ERRY programme, expanding the work to urban areas.
 In parallel, the EU will assist economic actors and small-scale businesses, in order to create jobs and opportunities for Yemenis to sustain their livelihoods.